 The Society began publishing a scientific journal in 1977, the Journal of Parenteral and Enteral Nutrition, and a clinical practice journal in 1986, Nutrition in Clinical Practice, both of which are indexed by the National Library of Medicine.
 The ASPEN Rhoads Research Foundation was developed in 1992 to honor Dr. Rhoads and continues to fund basic and clinical nutrition research.

-ASPEN today has more than 6,500 members and continues its proud tradition of championing the best evidence-based nutrition support for our patients.
+ASPEN today has 6,000 plus members and continues its proud tradition of championing the best evidence-based nutrition support for our patients.

 Chernoff R. An overview of tube feeding: from ancient times to the future.
 Nutr Clin Pract.
 21:408-410, 2006.